A survey undertaken by Clutch.co revealed that more than one-third of small businesses do not have a website.

 Master’s website is well put together.
-The branding and design is appealing, whilst key information such as contact details and the services on offer are clearly displayed.
+The branding and design are appealing, whilst key information such as contact details and the services on offer are clearly displayed.
 The website includes some good functionality to give clients what they need, such as a ‘Documents’ page which allows users to download useful tax forms.
 An interactive map assists potential customers to easily locate the business.

 High-quality, engaging imagery adorn Lutz’s website, making it aesthetically pleasing while also adding to the business’ message.
-The home page makes a point of displaying the business’ core values in a sliding image window, establishing trust and a genuine nature.
-The call to action buttons allow users to quickly share the website on social media, which, if acted on, provides the business with some free promotion.
+The home page makes a point of displaying the business’ core values in a sliding image window, establishing trust and genuine nature.
+The call to action buttons allows users to quickly share the website on social media, which, if acted on, provides the business with some free promotion.

 Rolfe, Benson LLP boasts a website that is sleek and professional.
-Premium images make the website aesthetically pleasing, and add a personal touch to the staff biographies.
-Great functions include an excellent client centre, where clients can securely upload documents, download forms, pay an invoice or access announcements made by the firm as well as the ability to directly email any team member by clicking their email address link.
+Premium images make the website aesthetically pleasing and add a personal touch to the staff biographies.
+Great functions include an excellent client centre, where clients can securely upload documents, download forms, pay an invoice or access announcements made by the firm, as well as the ability to directly email any team member by clicking their email address link.

 Maxwell Locke & Ritter’s website is brilliantly eclectic.
 A diverse colour scheme gives the page a spirited feel, as does the website’s use of graphic imagery that draws on the vibrancy of the local city.
-A navigation panel complete with graphics for each section makes effortless to locate informations on the website.
+A navigation panel complete with graphics for each section makes it effortless to locate information on the website.

 This accounting website has a strong focus on accessibility and user-friendliness.
 An upcoming events section is impossible to miss, with listings displayed brightly in separate compartments.
-A menu tab follows users down the page so it is always accessible, and the boldly presented search function means users can quickly scour the website’s wealth of information.
+A menu tab follows users down the page, so it is always accessible, and the boldly presented search function means users can quickly scour the website’s wealth of information.

 Now known simply as Verdant, GoRacke & Associates’ website is a triumph of stunning minimalist design.
 The landing page is beautifully basic, containing compartmentalised boxes (leading to separate web pages for each of the company’s services) that juxtapose matte colours with premium black and white photography, lending the page and business a sense of style and sophistication.